zenith-ml/zenithml/README.md

 [![PyPI version](https://badge.fury.io/py/zenith.svg)](https://badge.fury.io/py/zenithml)

 # Zenith ML
+Zenith ML is provides an end-to-end framework for developing machine learning models.
-Zenith ML provides a feature processors, data loaders, ML models for recommendations and search applications, and evaluation tools for rapid experimentation at scale.
+It provides feature processors, data loaders,
+ML models for recommendations and search applications, and evaluation methodologies for rapid experimentation at scale.
 Zenith ML is framework-agnostic and current has built-in support for PyTorch and Keras/Tensorflow.